 - NCC Volume Two primarily applies to Class 1 (residential) and 10 (non-habitable) buildings and structures.

 - NCC Volume Three applies to plumbing and drainage for all classes of buildings.

 The Guide to Volume One is a non-mandatory publication, which has been developed to assist in interpreting the requirements of Volume One.
-In addition, Volume Two and Three contain clearly identified non-mandatory explanatory information boxes within the text to assist with interpretation of the requirements.
+In addition, each NCC Volume contains clearly identified, non-mandatory explanatory information within the text to assist with interpretation of the requirements.

 Regulatory Reform and National Economic Benefits

 The construction sector is a significant industry for Australia and represents the second largest sector of small business in the economy.
 As a result, constraining cost growth and improving productivity has the potential to deliver significant economic benefits nationally.
 The building and construction industry has undergone significant regulatory reform over the last twenty years.

 A number of these reforms have related to the work of the ABCB, including the:

 - creation of a single, nationally consistent BCA, which occurred in 1992;